lanaHamayel5/lanaHamayel5/README.md

 ### 👩‍💻 About Me

 I’m a dedicated **Fifth-Year Computer Engineering Student** with a passion for backend development.
 Currently, I’m expanding my skills in web development, backend infrastructure, and cloud services.
-I love to work on innovative projects that challenge my problem-solving abilities and allow me to grow as a developer.
+I love to work on innovative projects that challenge my abilities and allow me to grow as a developer.

 ---